crim-ca/jes/README.md

 * Results are ordering by pertinence.
 * Boost on some fields.
 If a search word is in title it is more pertinent than if it is just in the content.
 * Smart search.
 Our engine does not search the exact words which have been typed.
 The search is made by prefix so if you write part of a word it could return the whole word.
 * Internationalization.
-Search results are in the same langue that current user.
+Search results are in the same language that current user.
 * Stopword.
 Common words (the, it, is etc.) are eliminated from the search query.
 * Search words are highlighted in the results.
 The way highlighting is made can be modified.
 Indeed you can choose to bold results are use a special html tags.
 * Each type of content has its own display.
 Different elements can be display depends on type of the result.
-* PDF file can be easily index.
+* PDF file can be easily indexed.
 You can attach a file to content and make search in that content.

 ##Build package

-It is easier to have separated repertories to develop but a little long to create package install...
+It is easier to have separated repertories to develop but it is a little bit too long to create package install...
 We have created a shell script named "create_package.sh" which compress and prepare a zip install package for Joomla!
-Just execute `./create_package.sh` and the script will create a release repertory containing install package !
+Just execute `./create_package.sh` and the script will create a release repertory containing the package !

 ##Installation

-In Joomla administration, upload package to install it.
+In Joomla administration, upload the package to install it.
 You also need to activate these plugins:

 Content - ElasticSearch